What Is A Typical Athlete Resting Heart Rate?

 In most cases, it is best to take your resting heart rate level immediately upon waking up in the morning before you get up and start moving around or introduce caffeine, stress, or exercise into your day.

-Any of these factors will stimulate your autonomic nervous system, which is the branch of the nervous system that controls your heart rate.
+Any of these factors will stimulate your autonomic nervous system, which controls your heart rate.

 Therefore, in order to get a true resting heart rate, you want your body to be relaxed and still, having rested for several hours.